-^{} Apply for admission to the program as early as possible in the sophomore year, because no EDU-prefixed courses about EDU 101 may be taken until the student is admitted to the Teacher Education Program at MMC.
+^{} Apply for admission to the program as early as possible in the sophomore year.
+No EDU-prefixed courses above EDU 101 may be taken until the student is admitted to the Teacher Education Program at MMC.

 ^{} Apply by October 15 for spring clinical practice, by March 15 for fall clinical practice.